 SALTIRE Emerging Researcher SchemeSERENE: Solutions from Emerging Researcher Exchanges: The role of the Natural Environment

-The objectives of SERENE are: to increase the volume of research income to Scotland via European funding mechanisms and thereby the size of our knowledge base and; to improve the research opportunities and general research environment for emerging geo-environment science researchers based in Scotland or looking to Scotland as an attractive place to relocate from Europe.
+The objectives of SERENE are: to improve the research opportunities and general research environment for emerging geo-environment science researchers based in Scotland or looking to Scotland as an attractive place to relocate, and to increase the volume of research income to Scotland via International funding mechanisms and thereby the size of our knowledge base.

 Scope of SERENE